Prescription Drug Abuse

 SMART Recovery provides its members with tools and support that they can use to help them recover from addictions to drugs or other addictive and negative behaviors.
 SMART Recovery’s 4-Point Program® is designed to help you overcome your problems with abusing drugs:

-2. Coping with Urges – Dealing with urges and cravings is part of recovery.
-SMART has tools designed to help our members cope with urges that can help you maintain abstinence.
+- Coping with Urges – Dealing with urges and cravings is part of recovery.
+SMART has tools designed to help you cope with urges that can help you maintain abstinence.

 From Our Participants